canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

    tf.config.experimental.list_physical_devices()

-Example of the expected output for a host system containing an Intel CPU and a single Intel GPU:
+For example, you should expect an output like the following for a host system containing an Intel CPU and a single Intel GPU:

 .. code-block:: python